futurehomeno/fimp-api/device_services/specific/doorman.md

     }
     ```

 - evt.doorman_activity.report

-    Sent by the lock when an event happens
+    Sent by the lock when an alarm event happens (event_type=0)

     ```jsx
     {